Call for Scores 2022 “Dividable”

 - Composers are encouraged to visit the concert, however, composers must pay travel expenses themselves.
 Recording will be supplied to the composers.

-- One composer from the selection will be offered to be a guest composer for 2020 edition of Rosetta Contemporary Ensemble Call for Scores.
+- One composer from the selection will be offered to be a guest composer for the next edition of Rosetta Contemporary Ensemble Call for Scores.
 (50,000JPY commission fee for writing a new piece for Rosetta, and to be a member of selection committee of Call for Scores. )